-Including aquaculture.
+t Including aguaculture.

-Total Factor Productivity (TFP) is defined as the portion of output not explained by the amount of inputs used in production.
+u Total Factor Productivity (TFP) is defined as the portion of output not explained by the amount of inputs used in production.
 TFP measures the productivity of all inputs or factors of production, in terms of their combined effect on output.

-Sinan et al (2022) obtained vessel-specific EU subsidies from the published datasets for the EMFF by the EC for all MS, fishsubsidy.org dataset and data compiled from other published reports.
+v Sinan et al (2022) obtained vessel-specific EU subsidies from the published datasets for the EMFF by the EC for all MS, fishsubsidy.org dataset and data compiled from other published reports.
 Importantly, these figures do not account for EU payments to Comoros, Madagascar, Mauritius, and the Seychelles since 1986 (first agreement, with Madagascar) for their fleets to operate under fishing access agreements.

-Agreements (SFPAs).
+The EU's bilateral fisheries agreements consist of Northern Agreements and Sustainable Fisheries Partnership Agreements (SFPAs).
 Northern Agreements consist of shared stocks in the North Sea and the Northeast Atlantic, for which the EU and neighbouring countries exchange fishing opportunities (UK, Norway, the Faroe Islands, and Iceland).139 SFPAs are concluded by the EU with third countries to gain access to fisheries resources in these countries' EEZ and are currently in force with 13 countries.
-The main SFPA types are tuna^w and mixed[×] agreements.
+The main SFPA types are tunaTM and mixedTM agreements.
 The total annual EU contribution amounts to around € 100 million, plus sectoral support to partner countries of more than 16.5 million per year.
 The access fees paid by vessel owners differ per country and species but only cover a part of these payments.140 In the previous agreement period from 2015 to 2020, the fees paid by EU vessel owners covered around 34% of the access payments made from EU public funds (disregarding the sectoral support payments).141 Therefore, the remainder also constitutes a subsidy, which predominantly benefits the large DWF vessels, particularly from Spain and France.

 Harmful subsidies that incentivise overcapacity and lead to overfishing are socially and economically inefficient.
-They can distort seafood markets, intensify inequality by undermining the economic viability of small-scale fisheries, increase CO2 emissions, favour DWF fleets and drive Illegal, Unreported, and Unregulated (IUU) fishing.142 Nowadays, an innovative policy should refer to the ambition to rebuild and protect marine resources and, with this, the linked economic activities, namely fisheries.
+They can distort seafood markets, intensify inequality by undermining the economic viability of small-scale fisheries, increase CO2 emissions, favour DWF fleets and drive Illegal, Unreported, and Unregulated (IUU) fishing.
+Nowadays, an innovative policy should refer to the ambition to rebuild and protect marine resources and, with this, the linked economic activities, namely fisheries.
 Subsidy schemes should consider social analysis in funding decisions, conduct continuous data collection, and implement measures to apply the findings.
 At the same time, it is essential to aim for a transition towards a more sustainable and low-impact fisheries sector that is economically viable without constant public support.
-However, while they need the most support to adapt to environmental and social constraints, the EMFAF fails to prioritise investments in small-scale fisheries.143 w Currently ten: Cabo Verde, Sao Tomé e Principe, Gabon, Cook Islands, Kiribati, Seychelles, Mauritius, Madagascar, Senegal, and The Gambia (with a hake component for the last two).
+However, while they need the most support to adapt to environmental and social constraints, the EMFAF fails to prioritise investments in small-scale fisheries.
+Subsidies and constraints are supported to environmental and social constraints, the empty fails to prioritise investments in small-scale fisheries.

+w Currently ten: Cabo Verde, Sao Tomé e Principe, Gabon, Cook Islands, Kiribati, Seychelles, Mauritius, Madagascar, Senegal, and The Gambia (with a hake component for the last two).